belo355/mail-read/README.md

 # Mail Read

-MR is a java application for reading with listener or cron-job to a configured mailbox
+MR is a java application for reading with listener or cron-job to a configured mailbox provider of your choice

 ## Confg